drvinceknight/pfm/_sources/building-tools/07-testing/how/main.md

 ```

-## How to run doctests?
+## How to run doc tests?

-Given a <file> with doctests to run them we type the following at the
+Given a file with doc tests, to run them type the following at the
 command line:

 ````{tip}